jsheen/NPI/code/README_code.txt

 - simulation_figure_lowE.py: script used to create the figures showing the simulations trajectories for lower effect size
 - simulation_figure_lowE_lowk.py: script used to create the figures showing the simulations trajectories for lower effect size and lower k (higher overdispersion)
 - legend.py: script for plotting solely the legend of simulation figures
+- ManuscriptFigs.R: script to create figures 2-4 of the paper

 Folder 4: test_stability (scripts used to test the sensitivity and stability of the algorithm)
 - transmission_stability.py: script used to test stability of identified transmission rate and day of intervention